Web DesignDesign InspirationGraphic Designers

 Behind-the-Scenes vs Client-Facing

 Developers are usually invisible to end users, while designers directly influence the user experience.
 Programmers focus on back-end logic and systems that customers need help seeing.
-Designers craft the esthetic front-end and human-centred elements.
+Designers craft the aesthetic front-end and human-centred elements.

 Which Career Path Aligns With Your Skills and Interests?